danloveg/COMP3010-A3/README.md

 To test the server locally, run the server on your local machine and sepcify a port: `./runserver <port>`.
 This builds the files and starts up the registry.
 To connect to the server locally, start the client on the same machine: `./runclient localhost <same-port>`.
 The client should output the date.

 To test the server remotely, run the server with whichever port you like on a remote machine: `./runserver <port>`.
 To connect to the server remotely, start the client on a different machine: `./runclient <remote-name> <same-port>`.
 The client should output the date.

+**Note:** If you run the server in the background, you will need to kill the RMI registry separate from the server.
+I use `lsof -i :port` to find the registry and kill the process associated with it.